thhuynh91/CodingBatPython/README.md

-# This is the solutions for Codingbat solutions.
+# Python Practices
-https://codingbat.com/python
+This is the solutions for codingbat problems related to Python. https://codingbat.com/python